brianneisler/gulp-recipe/README.md

-# gulp-elf
+# gulp-recipe
-Reusable task declaration system for gulp
+Reusable and sharable recipe declaration system for gulp